Momentum Broadening in the Opacity Expansion: All-Path-Length Corrections and Improved Regge Kinematics: Setup

 \subsection{Unitarity}

 A crucial aspect of the present analysis is unitarity.
 In the context of momentum broadening, preserving unitarity amounts to ensuring that the particle number remains conserved.
 Any correction to the broadening distribtution must, therefore, satisfy $\int d^3 \vec{p} dN^{(1)}/d^3 \vec{p} = 0$.
-Following Refs.~\cite{Gyulassy:2002yv,Sadofyev:2021ohn}, we define
+Following \cite{Gyulassy:2002yv,Sadofyev:2021ohn}, where $\sigma_0 = \int d^2 \qperp \, \Bar{\sigma}(\qperp),$ one may rewrite \cref{eq:distribution} as